Live events filming and live streaming to web.

 - Getting footage of speakers and workshops through a conference to demonstrate credibility and expertise in the sector which lasts longer than the day of the event

 - Gathering content from a party or event where you want to showcase the location or setting, such as a high-end Christmas party in a marquee

 - Putting together an edit for a large exhibition to entice more visitors and exhibitors the following year

-- Live streaming an event direct to web based on limitations of venue size or distance for potential delegates to travel, or to increase revenues by showing a live stream from behind a pay-wall
+- Live streaming an event direct to web, based on the limitations of venue or distance for potential delegates to travel, or to increase revenues by showing a live stream from behind a pay-wall

 - Publicising charity or fundraising activities before and after the occasion

 Often the event video will be a short edit which serves to give a snapshot of the main event itself.
 The purpose is usually not to draw out the production by showing loads of footage from the day, but instead constructing a narrative of why the person watching it missed out and should be there next year.
 It should also be more nuanced than just lots of footage panning from left to right and up and down of various rooms.